The James

 Marlene.Parker@osumc.edu

-date sample collected, sample concentration, and storage location is entered into the database.
+The Biorepository is accredited by the College of American Pathologists (CAP) and provides high-quality, centralized specimen processing and banking services to OSUCCC investigators and the TCC.
+Specimen processing techniques include, but are not limited to, serum and plasma, DNA extraction from peripheral blood, frozen tissue, saliva, buccal swabs, immortalized lymphoblast or fibroblast cell lines and histology services including cutting for spatial transcriptomics.
+Specimens are maintained in locked freezers in a secure building.
 The Biorepository is monitored by the Rees Scientific Environmental monitoring system to ensure proper environmental and storage conditions 24 hours a day.
 In the event of a power failure, the biorepository is connected to a diesel-powered generator that will keep the freezers operating until full power is restored.
-To date, the BSSR Biorepository has banked over 140,000 specimens.

 For more information on the Biorepository click here